Interested in hockey? That’s great! Many Manitobans are hockey fans.

-The ice is divided into three zones: defending, neutral and attacking (or offensive):
+The arena is divided into three zones:

 Ice hockey rink image by Flamurai, Wikimedia Commons, CC-BY-SA.

 - Skaters are three forwards and two defensemen.

 - All the skaters can go anywhere on the ice.